Motorola Marco

 The Motorola Marco was a Newton OS-based personal digital assistant from Motorola, launched in January 1995 at MacWorld.
-It was unique in that it included a compatible RadioMail and ARDIS network radio antenna, which allowed users to check and send e-mails, as well as receive and send text messages.
+It was unique in that it included a compatible RadioMail and ARDIS network radio, which allowed users to check and send e-mail as well as receive and send text messages.

 In 2007, Motorola dusted off the Marco moniker and used it as the name for a new cell phone line.

 Hardware specifications

-The Marco depended on a vigorously changed form of the MessagePad 120 in a custom case with remote capacities.
-It utilized a similar 20 MHz ARM 610 processor with a modified 5 MB ROM and 1 MB of static RAM.
-Newton OS 1.3 utilized 544 KB, leaving 480 KB accessible for client information.
-Extra room could be extended through the PCMCIA Type II opening.
-There was actual space briefly opening which was closed off and not empowered in programming.
-The monochrome LCD screen showed 320 x 240 pixels.
+The Marco was a substantially modified form of the MessagePad 120 in a custom case with wireless capabilities.
+It had a similar 20 MHz ARM 610 processor with a modified five MB ROM and one Mbyte of static RAM.
+Newton OS 1.3 consumed 544 kbyte, leaving 480 kbyte for user data.
+Storage could be supplemented using the PCMCIA Type II port.
+It had a monochrome LC screen with 320 × 240 pixels.